dewittpe/ensr/cran-comments.md

 There was one 1 NOTE:

-* checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-  Namespace in Imports field not imported from 'R6'
+Maintainer: ‘Peter DeWitt <peter.dewitt@ucdenver.edu>’

-  R6 is a build-time dependency.
+New submission

 ## Downstream dependency
 There are no downstream dependencies.